The Perfect Native American Memorial Day

 “It’s the top of the hour on this Memorial Day, and now it’s time for the news.
 In honor of Memorial Day, I’d like to say thank you to all of our veterans.
 I especially want to say thank you to the Native American veterans, who served a country whose government once took everything from them.
 Wow, now that is heroic!”

 I smile with shock.
 I have never heard any radio host say such a thing.

-I take a shower and head out to the local coffee shop.
+I take a shower, and head out to the local organic coffee shop (yes, they have those).
 I order a strong cup of coffee and the barista says, “Best Wishes on this Memorial Day, sir.”
 I respond, “Well, thanks so much, as I am a veteran.
 I am also Native American.”